-A great way to save money for retirement or other goals important to you is to eat at home more often.
+A great way to save money for retirement, travel, or other goals that are important to you is to eat at home more often.
 To do this, it’s important to have tasty food ready-to-eat so that meal time isn’t paired with drudgery.
-Try these tips below to supercharge your selection of food.
+Try these tips below to supercharge your selection of food by learning how to upcycle!

 When you return home from grocery shopping get into the habit of preparing some food for later.
 Cut melons up into bite-size pieces and place into Tupperware tubs or ziplock plastic bags.
 Clean lettuce and put those into ziplock bags also.
 Break broccoli down into florets, and carrots into sticks ready for steaming, dipping, or putting on salads.